agh-glk/fcs/docs/source/manager/apiurls.rst

 .. _ManagerApiUrls:

-Module fcs.manager.apiurls
+fcs.manager.apiurls
 =======================================

-In this module methods defined in :ref:`ManagerApiViews` are mapped on URLs.
+In this module methods defined in :ref:`ManagerApiViews` module are mapped on URLs.